GLAM-Workbench/trove-newspapers/README.md

 Assuming you have recent versions of Python and Git installed, the steps might be something like:

-* Create a virtual environment, eg: `python -m venv trove-harvester`
+* Create a virtual environment, eg: `python -m venv trove-newspapers`
-* Open the new directory" `cd trove-harvester`
+* Open the new directory" `cd trove-newspapers`
 * Activate the environment `source bin/activate`
 * Clone the repository: `git clone https://github.com/GLAM-Workbench/trove-newspapers.git notebooks`
 * Open the new `notebooks` directory: `cd notebooks`